* Blatter says likely to run for re-election at FIFA

 By Mike Collett and Andrew Downie

-"My mission is not finished," he told officials from FIFA's 209 member associations at the close of Congress, held in Sao Paulo on the eve of the opening game of Brazil's 2014 World Cup.
+"My mission is not finished," he told officials from FIFA's 209 member associations at the close of the annual Congress, held in Sao Paulo on the eve of the opening game of Brazil's 2014 World Cup.

 Michael Garcia handed in a report this week on the findings from nearly two years of work, but told FIFA delegates it did not signal the end of his investigation.

 Britain's Sunday Times reported recently that some of the "millions of documents" it had seen linked payments by former FIFA executive committee member Mohamed Bin Hammam to officials as part of a campaign to win support for Qatar's successful bid to host the 2022 World Cup.